milanpatel1604/E-base-software/README.md

-# E-base-software
+# E-base-software💻
-E-base is an employee details management web-based software,
+E-base is an employee details management web-based software🌐,

 Made with :
 1. HTML
 2. CSS
 3. JS (AJAX)
-4. Bootstrap Components
+4. Bootstrap Components🅱

 Features:
-1. Add an employee details
+1. Add an employee details➕
-2. Delete an employee details
+2. Delete an employee details➖
 3. Edit details of an employee
-4. Search/filter for employees
+4. Search/filter for employees🔍
+5. Fully responsive💻📲

 Note: Localstorage is used to save employee details permanently, No database is user.